Harju, Helsinki

 Harju (Ås) is a quarter of Helsinki, Finland.
-It is located northeast from the city centre, part of Alppiharju neighbourhood, between the quarters of Alppila, Torkkelinmäki, Linjat and neighbourhoods Sörnäinen and Vallila.
-Harju has a population of 7,237 (as of 1 January 2005) and an area of 0.27 km².
+It is located northeast of the city centre, part of Alppiharju neighbourhood, between the quarters of Alppila, Torkkelinmäki, Linjat and the neighbourhoods of Sörnäinen and Vallila.
+Harju has a population of 7,237 (as of 1 January 2005) and an area of 0.27 km2.

-Harju has the highest population density per km² in Finland, along with the neighboring Torkkelinmäki quarter.
+Harju has the highest population density per km2 in Finland, along with the neighboring Torkkelinmäki quarter.
 Apartments in Harju are usually very small, single-person flats.
 Harju also contains dozens of pubs, fast-food restaurants and Thai massage parlors, despite its very small size by area.